 High-Intensity Exercise: Can It Reduce Your Cancer Risk?

 It’s no secret that exercise has countless benefits for your health and overall well-being, but did you know that a reduced risk of cancer might be one of them?
-A recent study suggests that high- and even moderate-intensity exercise may reduce your cancer risk by up to 72%.
+Recent research suggests that high- and even moderate-intensity exercise may reduce your cancer risk by up to 72%.

 Although it has long been known that exercise plays a role in cancer prevention, the specific ways in which it does that has not been well understood in the past.
 Researchers are now finding that exercise affects the metabolic pathways by creating extra demand for glucose on internal organs, redistributing glucose in a way that prevents it from being used by cancer cells.
 In a sense, exercise “starves” cancer cells of the energy they need to grow.
 There is also clear support for the hypothesis that exercise helps to create a hostile environment for tumors in ways beyond glucose reallocation, indicating that exercise is an important tool in protecting against metastatic tumor spread.